 |MOS Mask Cutting Deadlines||

-MOS Masks are currently being cut at Gemini-N only.
+MOS masks are currently being cut at both Gemini North and Gemini South.

 At Gemini North: MOS masks will be cut once a week.

-At Gemini South: MOS masks will be cut at Gemini North, so be aware of a delay for shipping of at least two weeks.
+At Gemini South: MOS masks will be cut once a week.

 Be sure to use the latest version of the mask design software.